-Since 2010, Grossmann Fantastic Film and Wine Festival is an adherent member of the European Fantastic Film Festivals federation (EFFFF).
+Since 2010, Grossmann Fantastic Film and Wine Festival is an adherent Member of the Méliès International Festivals Federation (MIFF).

 Each year our accompanying program features numerous wine tastings, art exhibitions, live concerts, workshops, panels and a traditional monster manifestation at the final day (Zombie Walk 2009, Monster Walk 2010, Vampire's Ball 2011, Doomsday Walk 2012, Zombie Walk 2013, Zombie Quadrille 2014).